Cal-Rex/milestone-p1-ronin347-media/README.md

 * navigation buttons not responding to hover
 * Main page video hero image not fitting in container
   * fixed with 3rd party code benmarshall.me
+* text shrinking to too small when viewport changes size

 # TECHNOLOGIES